0cl0ck/Argent-Bank-OC/README.md

 To set up the backend server, follow these steps:

-1. Fork the backend repository.
+1. Fork the backend repository (https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API).
 2. Clone the repository to your local machine.
 3. Open a terminal in the cloned project directory.
 4. Run the following commands: